gesiscss/widd-example/README.md

 - tick categories that you already added [x]
 - move SAGE WIDD snippets into a singular dropdown (using custom js)
 - make installation process more straight forward
+- create subcategories such that sub headlines are included as well with the first entry of a given sub category.
 - ...